idmukesh/Birthday_wish/birthday-project/README.md

+# create a new folder to your pc
+# open this folder on vs code
+# open terminal of vs code
+# clone this project to your local computer
+# cd birthday-project (in vs code terminal)
+# npm intall (it will install node modules to your folder)
+# after installation write command 'npm run dev' (This will start a server for react vite)
+# click on the link which will show you on vs code
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.